Control Lexical Leakage in Agent-Memory Retrieval Evals (Entity-Collision)¶

 Entity-collision answers a model-selection question, not a deployment-quality question.
 It is the wrong instrument when:

-• Production retrieval is hybrid.
+- Production retrieval is hybrid.
 Most production stacks fuse BM25 and dense retrieval.
-The protocol erases the BM25 component's real contribution and over-penalises the embedder for failing on queries where BM25 was doing the work.
-Use it for embedder selection, not end-to-end measurement.
+The protocol erases the BM25 component's real contribution and over-penalizes the embedder on queries where BM25 was doing the work.
 [Source: Hybrid Search: BM25 and Dense Retrieval Combined]

-• The domain rewards lexical match.
-Code search, error-code lookup, product-catalog search, function-name resolution — exact term overlap is the correct retrieval signal.
-Forcing entity-collision distractors makes the eval bear no resemblance to production query mix.
+- The domain rewards lexical match.
+Code search, error-code lookup, function-name resolution — exact term overlap is the correct signal, so forcing entity-collision distractors makes the eval bear no resemblance to the production query mix.
 [Source: Sparse Embedding or BM25 (Infiniflow)]

-• Small teams without eval headcount.
-Per-tag stratification, per-query distractor construction, and BM25 calibration cost real time.
-For teams making one model-selection decision a year, end-to-end task evals on real production traffic are cheaper and more directly informative.
+- Small teams without eval headcount.
+Per-tag stratification, distractor construction, and BM25 calibration cost real time.
+For teams making one model-selection decision a year, end-to-end task evals on production traffic are cheaper and more directly informative.

-• Embedder change paired with index change.
-The protocol measures the combined lift unless the index is held constant — rare in real upgrade cycles where teams rebuild the index for the new embedder dimensions.
+- Embedder change paired with index change.
+The protocol measures combined lift unless the index is held constant — rare in upgrade cycles where teams rebuild the index for the new embedder dimensions.

 A team is choosing between two embedders for a Claude Code memory store that persists user preferences, tool choices, and prior session intents across conversations.
 Without the protocol, they run a 500-query eval and report: